darinjbrown/634-final2.0/README.md

 - CORS is configured to allow requests from `http://localhost:3000` and `http://localhost:3001`
 - The database automatically initializes with sample data for testing
 - A test admin account (AdminTester/Test634) is created automatically on startup
+- When running XML authentication, previous users created will persist, but their database data will be lost on restart

 ## Troubleshooting
 - If `mvnw` is not recognized, ensure you are in the correct directory and the Maven Wrapper files exist